polterguy/lizzie/README.md

 var(@bar, add(foo, multiply(10,2)))
 bar";

-        // Creating a Lizzie lambda and evaluating it. var lambda = LambdaCompiler.Compile(code);
+        // Creating a Lizzie lambda object from the above code, and evaluating it var lambda = LambdaCompiler.Compile(code);
         var result = lambda();

-        // Writing the result of the above evaluation to the console.
-        Console.WriteLine("Result was: " + result);
+        // Writing the result of the above evaluation to the console Console.WriteLine("Result was: " + result);

-        // Waiting for user input.
+        // Waiting for user input
         Console.Read();
     }
 }